 The following topics are included in this course: the first law of thermodynamics, work and heat, internal energy and enthalpy, sensible heat, latent heat, standard heats, ideal PVT and introduction to compressibility factors, use of thermodynamic tables, steady state flow systems, unsteady state flow systems, the second law of thermodynamics, exergy or availability, power cycles, and refrigeration.

-Note(s): For students taking Chemical Engineering.
 This course replaces the former Applied Thermodynamics I course CCE318.